How Safe is Your Estate From Going Through Probate Court?

 Update your plan whenever you make a big purchase.

 We make it easy with online collaboration and payment options, flat fee payments and estimates so you know what you’re getting into, open communication between you and your attorney, and follow-up to keep you updated throughout the process.
-Everyone needs an estate plan even if they don’t have one, but they avoid it for some reason.
+Everyone needs an estate plan even if they don’t have one.
 People fear death, and the uncomfortable conversations around it, but you don’t have to make the mistake of ignoring the inevitable.

 Trust me, talking it out and crafting a plan is easier than you think, and actually can be fun.

-Avoid probate – email amateskon@gmail.com with your story, favorite morbid joke, or burning questions right now to start planning your estate today.
+Avoid probate – email amateskon@gmail.com with your story, favorite morbid joke, or burning questions right now to start planning your estate today, so you can get back to skiing the Alps.
+You’re on your way up, don’t let worry about the future get you down.